mnvgit/DaprPubSubMaster/README.md

 components/pubsub.yaml defines RabbitMQ pub/sub for Dapr.</br>
 Publisher logs show messages being published.</br>
 Subscriber logs show messages received and simulated DB storage.
 </br></br>

-⚡ Recommended VS Usage
-Keep docker-compose.yml and docker-compose.override.yml in the solution root.
-Open the solution in Visual Studio.
-Use docker compose up --build from terminal, or add a Docker Compose project in VS for F5 debugging.
-Do not hardcode Dapr endpoints in code — the SDK auto-detects ports via environment variables.
-</br></br>

 ✅ Summary